Pilea: Growing and Caring for It

 Common diseases

-- Root rot: often caused by excess water or poor drainage.
+- Root rot: often caused by overwatering or poor drainage.
 The roots turn black and soft, the leaves yellow then fall.

-Solution: repot the plant in well-draining soil, remove rotten roots and reduce watering. - Leaf spots: brown or black spots may appear due to excess moisture on the foliage or a fungal infection.
+Solution: repot the plant in well-draining soil, remove rotten roots and reduce watering. - Leaf spots: brown or black spots may appear due to excess moisture on foliage or fungus.

-Solution: avoid wetting the leaves, space plants to improve air circulation, and treat with a mild fungicidal if needed. - Soft or drooping leaves: this may indicate water stress, either from lack of water or overwatering.
+Solution: avoid wetting the leaves, space plants to improve air circulation, and treat with a mild fungicidal if needed. - Soft or drooping leaves: may indicate water stress, either from lack or excess of water.

 Common parasites